ibm-cloud-docs/sell/service-pc-broker.md

 {: shortdesc}

 When you onboard your service to {{site.data.keyword.cloud}}, you must build one or more service brokers to manage the lifecycle of your service and metering integration.
 For more information, see [Metering Integration](/docs/sell?topic=sell-service-metering-integration).

+## What is a service broker?
+{: #broker-what-is}

+Service brokers manage the lifecycle of services.
+Platforms interact with service brokers to create, get access to, and manage the services they offer.
+The Open Service Broker API defines these interactions to allow software providers to offer their services to anyone regardless of the technology or infrastructure those software providers choose.

+The broker architecture provides significant benefits for both development and operations teams:

+* Developers can connect their applications and containers to the backing services they need.
+The operation is the same, regardless of the backing service.
+* Operators no longer have to manually create and delegate access to services.
+Instead, they configure a marketplace of services and service plans.
+From there, developers can self-serve, reducing the administrative costs many enterprises face today.

+Each service broker that's built to the Open Service Broker API specification has the same intuitive set of lifecycle commands.
+These commands provide useful benefits for the service broker:

+Fetching the catalog of backing services that a service broker offers :   The catalog describes all of the services that can be created through a service broker, and each service is made up of plans.
+Plans typically represent the costs and benefits for a given variant of the service.
+Many services use plans related to the size the product, for example small, medium, and large.

+Provisioning new service instances
+:   A service instance is a created instance of a service and plan as described in the service broker’s catalog.

+Connecting and disconnecting applications and containers from those service instances :   When a service instance is created, you want your application or container to start communicating with that instance.
+From a service broker’s perspective, this is called a service binding.

+Deprovisioning service instances
+:   This action deletes all the resources that are created upon the initial creation of the service instance.

 ## Before you begin